MikeB007/stock-monitor-space/backend/README-MySQL.md

 ## Real-Time Price Recording
 - Only real price data (not simulated) is recorded to the database
 - Prices are recorded automatically when fetched from Yahoo Finance
-- Price history enables portfolio performance tracking
+- Price history enables Watchlist performance tracking

 ## Error Handling
 - Database connection failures are gracefully handled